 We can tell you TONS about transportation that will get you there more smoothly and save you LOTS of money!
 We and our readers have saved $1000’s on plane tickets and local travel, and we want to pass along our know-how.
 We sort through it all and recommend our tried and true favorite ways to get to your departure city and save effort and money doing it.
 We will continue to update these things in our social media posts and free e-mail newsletters.
 Get started with the information in these excerpts from our Guidebook.

 The first struggle for people might be locating the most famous, but tiny departure town called St. Jean Pied-de-Port, France on a map.
 With a year-round population of fewer than 2,000, figuring out how to get to SJPP can be difficult, especially for non-EU travelers.
 If you want to begin walking from SJPP and choose the most traditional route known as the Camino Francés (or Route Napoléon), we have figured out some things that will save you time and effort.
 Actually, whichever route you choose, we can help.

-We recommend a website that is a valuable resource for travel anytime, but for future pilgrims it is especially helpful.
+We recommend a website, also a free app, that is a valuable resource for travel anytime, but for future pilgrims it is especially helpful.
 Rome2Rio.com provides helpful information and choices for your travel when you plug in any departure city and destination city.
 Click on any of the choices on the list that appears and you will be linked to the French, Spanish or Portuguese bus, train, car rental, airline websites with schedules and costs.

 Favorite Camino Starting Points

-"We spent $1000's on airfare to walk our first Camino, but last year we flew without paying ANY airfare using our travel tips.
+"We spent $1000's on airfare to walk our first Camino, but now we know how to fly without paying ANY airfare using our travel tips.
 We like free MUCH better!"

 Want to Fly from the U.S. to Spain for Free?